olewsaa/amateur-radio/pat-amd64/README.md

 contain a step by step installation instructions for manual assisted installation.
 This can used for a full control manual installations, just cut'n paste the commands and review each step.
-Some images of WINE (Windows) popups are includes, but it's fairly evident what to click.
+Some images of WINE (Windows) popups are included, but it's fairly evident what to click.

 Currently the script have been tested on a system running Linuxmint